fieldtrip/website/workshop/madrid2019/tutorial_erp.md

 After the call to **[ft_definetrial](/reference/ft_definetrial)**, the configuration structure cfg now not only stores the dataset name, but also contains a field `cfg.trl` with the definition of the segments of data that will be used for further processing and analysis.
-Each row in the trl-matrix represents a single epoch-of-interest, and the trl-matrix has at least 3 columns.
+Each row in the `trl` matrix represents a single epoch-of-interest, and the `trl` matrix has at least 3 columns.
 The first column defines (in samples) the begin sample of each epoch with respect to how the data are stored in the raw datafile.
 The second column defines the end sample of each epoch, and the third column specifies the offset of